COMING IN 2022

-Source: grown from seed from wild plants in Essex county, MA
+ECO-TYPE: grown from seed from wild plants in Essex county, MA

 Aronia prunifolia (Purple chokeberry)

-SIZE AND POT INFORMATION: More details coming in May type: shrub sun needs: full sun, part sun/part shade water needs: average, moist height: 3-6' plant spacing: 5' distance bloom time: May bloom color: white
+AVAILABLE IN 2022 type: shrub sun needs: full sun, part sun/part shade water needs: average, moist height: 3-6' plant spacing: 5' distance bloom time: May bloom color: white

 edible parts: fruit.
 They are astringent raw but delicious cooked or juiced.
 A great source of antioxidants salt tolerant.
 Some salt exposure should not be fatal to the plant but some leaf burning may still occur. deer resistant (please note that does not mean deer proof)